Ex-Houston police officer charged with felony murder in deadly drug raid

 Both former officers surrendered to authorities Friday afternoon and appeared at a bond hearing.
 Details about the bond hearing were not immediately known.
 Goines faces up to life in prison if convicted, while Bryant faces up to two years in state jail.

 The Jan.
-28 raid resulted in a firefight that killed local residents Dennis Tuttle, 59, and Rhogena Nicholas, 58.
+28 raid resulted in a firefight that killed residents Dennis Tuttle, 59, and Rhogena Nicholas, 58.
 Goines was one of the four officers wounded.
 Tuttle and Nicholas were alleged to have sold heroin, a claim their family and friends have denied.
 Police found small amounts of marijuana and cocaine in the house, but no heroin.

 PROBE OF CASES FROM HOUSTON OFFICERS IN DEADLY RAID EXPANDED